-Jon M Wargo is committed to educational equity.
-A scholar who attends closely to qualitative research methods, Wargo engages in ethnographic, design-based, and arts-informed methodologies to examine how technology mediates contemporary conceptions of children and youths’ civic and social education.
-Combining his passion for social justice, activism, and urban education, Wargo’s teaching and research focus on understanding and sustaining the literacies and lifeworlds of minoritized communities in the context of social change and revitalization.
+Jon M. Wargo is committed to educational equity.
+A scholar and teacher educator who attends closely to qualitative research methods, Wargo engages in ethnographic, design-based, and arts-informed methodologies to examine how technology mediates children and youths’ social and civic education.
+In turn, he explores how these practices facilitate critical literacy learning as well as broader cultural change and social transformation.

-Publishing extensively across the areas of critical literacy, media and technology, civic education, and qualitative research, his scholarship can be found in the pages of academic journals such as the Journal of Literacy Research, Qualitative Inquiry, New Media & Society, Learning, Media, and Technology, and Language Arts.
-His forthcoming book, Lifestreaming Queer Culture: LGBTQ Youth Writing with Mobile Media, explores how LGBTQ youth use technology to design more just social futures.
+Publishing extensively across literacy studies, media and technology, teacher education, and qualitative research, his scholarship can be found in the pages of academic journals such as the Journal of Literacy Research, Qualitative Inquiry, New Media & Society, Learning, Media, and Technology, Research in the Teaching of English, Anthropology & Education Quarterly, and Language Arts.
+His forthcoming book, Lifestreaming Queer Culture: LGBTQ+ Youth Writing with Mobile Media, explores how LGBTQ+ youth use technology to design more just social futures.

-As a core faculty member in the Teaching, Curriculum, and Society department at the Lynch School, Wargo teaches undergraduate and graduate courses in literacy, social studies education, technology, and qualitative research.
+As a core faculty member in the Teaching, Curriculum, and Society department at the Lynch School, Wargo teaches undergraduate and graduate courses in literacy, social studies education, curriculum theory, technology, and inquiry methodologies.

 Wargo, J.M.
 (2019).
 Sounding the Garden, Voicing a Problem: Mobilizing Critical Literacy through Personal Digital Inquiry with Young Children.
 Language Arts.
 96(5), 275-285.

 Wargo, J.M. & Clayton, K.* (2018).
 From PSAs to reel communities: exploring the sounds and silences of urban youth mobilizing digital media production.
 Learning, Media & Technology.
 43(4), 469-484. https://doi.org/10.1080/17439884.2018.1534859